lxzydev/Dustman-Plymouth-Source/README.md

 ## Features

-- Buyable at the repair shop for 56,900 MK
+- Buyable at the repair shop for 56,900 MK.
+GT rims (7,600 MK)
 - GT upgrade package (38,600 MK) - swaps the body panels and bumps the engine to 288hp
-- GT rims (7,600 MK)
 - Working doors, trunk, handbrake, lights, ignition, gear shifter
 - Dashboard with speedo and tachometer
-- Deformable body panels
-- Suspension impact sounds
 - Radio

 ## Bugs
-Camera issue when driving. - note i will not fix this.
+Camera issue when driving. - note i will NOT fix this.

 ## Installation